-Make sure that you have submitted your CFE Exam application, three professional recommendation forms, a recent photo, proof of education and experience, and are an Associate member of the ACFE.
+Make sure that you have submitted your CFE Exam application, details of your fraud-related work experience, three professional recommendations, proof of education and are an associate member of the ACFE.

-the Examity Dashboard.
-For additional details on the CFE Exam visit the CFE Exam FAQ page.
+When your exam application has been approved, you can schedule your exam appointments.
+For additional details on the CFE Exam, visit the CFE Exam FAQ page.

 Approximately how long should the CFE Exam take to complete?

 The CFE Exam consists of four sections: Financial Transactions and Fraud Schemes, Law, Investigation and Fraud Prevention and Deterrence.
-You will have 2 hours to complete each section of the CFE Exam.
-Although the total exam time is approximately 8 hours, applicants have 30 days from when they receive their CFE Exam Keys to finish the exam.
-Applicants may take each section of the exam at their own convenience, as long as all sections are completed
+You will have two hours to complete each section of the CFE Exam.
+Although the total exam time is approximately eight hours, you are not required to complete all four sections in one sitting.
+You may take each section of the exam at you own convenience, as long as all sections are completed within 60 days.

 Am I exempt from certain sections of the CFE Exam based on my experience?